-In light of the recent outbreak of bird flu in Lincolnshire, we have pulled together some information about Avian Flu including what to look out for, how you can prevent your birds catching bird flu, and what to be aware of when selling and buying birds through Preloved.
+In light of the recent outbreak of bird flu in Dorset and Warwickshire, we have pulled together some information about Avian Flu including what to look out for, how you can prevent your birds catching bird flu, and what to be aware of when selling and buying birds through Preloved.

 There are many different strains of bird flu, and although some lead to fatal consequences for the infected birds, only some of these pose a threat to human health.
 Whether you are selling or buying birds on Preloved, please act responsibility and remain vigilant for signs of avian flu, and other health problems.
 All poultry keepers must maintain the highest levels of biosecurity at all times, and if you have any concerns for your the health of your birds, consult your vet immediately.